-SIA Share Price Soared 14% After Possible Vaccine News: Is the Airline Stock a Buy?
+SIA Share Price Soared 14% After Possible Vaccine News: Would I Invest?

 The Singapore stock market rose to levels not seen since early-June this year as investors cheered the news of a potential vaccine defeating the coronavirus pandemic.